micrub03-maker/portfolio-website/docs/README.md

 This is my personal website, which includes my portfolio and other interests!
-I got this template from my talented CS roommate Logan, go check him out at logankm.com
+I built this from a template made by my talented CS roommate Logan, go check him out at logankm.com.
+The interactive travel map (super awesome) comes from Andy, check him out at https://meet-andy.me/index.html.